trivedi-shivang/learning/src/SystemsExpert/Design Fundamentals/Design Fundamentals.md

 ### Network Protocols

 Rules with which two machines interact with one another.
 Some of the protocols which are mostly discussed are IP, TCP and HTTP.
+When a machine sends data to another machines, it sends in IP Packets.
+The packet has two sections: IP Header and Data.
+All information is stored in bytes.Header contains IP addresses of source and destination machines, size of IP packet and which IP protocol (IPV4 ot IPV6) is used.
+One IP Packet may not be enough since the data section can only hold 2^16 bytes.
+This is where TCP Protocol come into picture.

+TCP is built on top of IP Protocol and it's information is send in Header section of each IP packet.
+TCP protocol will make sure all IP packets are sent in uncorruptable way (error free way).
+TCP protocol acts like a connector for all IP addresses.

+When a browser connects with a destination machine, TCP creates a handshake between host and destination machines.

+HTTP is built on top of TCP (abstraction of TCP protocol).
+HTTP helps to add business logic, whereas IP and TCP are just meant for data transportation.